SammanTyata/NextQuest/README.md

 ## Project Timeline Overview
 1. Initial Planning & Setup -- Completed
 2. Core Feature Development -- Completed
-3. Integration, Testing, and Refinement -- Ongoing
+3. Integration, Testing, and Refinement -- Completed
-4. Final Testing, Deployment, and Launch Preparation -- Not Started
+4. Final Testing, Deployment, and Launch Preparation -- Completed

 ## Progress Update
 1. All the features needed for the MVP are operational.